-Most races require you to transmit heart rate data, as this helps reduce cheating.
+Most races require you to transmit heart rate data, as this helps organizers spot cheaters.
 If you don’t already own a heart rate monitor, we highly recommend the Wahoo Tickr line due to its durability and connectivity.

 Before Your Race

-Head over to the Zwift calendar or use the Zwift Companion app to see a list of upcoming races.
-Pro tip: the events app at ZwiftHacks has more powerful event filtering tools than Zwift’s own calendar.
+Head over to Zwift’s calendar or use the Companion app to see a list of upcoming races.
+Pro tip: some community-developed tools have more powerful event filtering capabilities than Zwift’s own calendar.

 Once you’ve chosen a race, read the race description.
-It should contain everything you need to know about that race’s rules, route, etc. Different races have different rules and routes.
-Reading the race details completely will help you perform well and not get disqualified.
+It should contain everything you need to know about that race’s rules, route, etc. Reading the race details completely will help you perform well and not get disqualified.

 Choose Your Category

-Just like real-life racing, most Zwift races organize riders into categories based on fitness level.
+Just like real-life racing, most Zwift races organize riders into categories so more people have a shot at the “podium.”
 Different races use different categorization schemes, but most use this: